Jump to main content

 But it’s not all bad news.

-Even though there is no cure for IBD, there are many things you can do to manage it, and most people with IBD are able to live full lives.
-The best thing you can do is talk to your doctor and work together to develop a plan that is a good fit for you.
+Even though there is no cure for IBD, there are many things you can do to help manage it, and most people with IBD are able to live full lives.
+The best thing you can do is talk to your to care team and work together to develop a plan that is a good fit for you.

 The content on this page has been written and approved by Takeda.
-LAST UPDATED/REVIEWED ON AUGUST 2023
+LAST UPDATED/REVIEWED IN DECEMBER 2024